Conditioning on posterior samples for flexible frequentist goodness-of-fit testing: Background

 Co-sufficient sampling (CSS) \citep{bartlett1937properties, engen1997stochastic,agresti1992survey,stephens2012goodness} identifies a sufficient statistic $S(X)$ for the null model $H_0$ and then samples the copies $\widetilde{X}^{(m)}$ i.i.d. (and independent of $X$) from the conditional distribution of $X\mid S(X)$, denoted $f_\theta(\cdot\mid S(X))$, which by definition of sufficiency is a known conditional distribution (does not depend on $\theta$) under $H_0$.
 It is then immediate that $X,\widetilde{X}^{(1)},...,\widetilde{X}^{(M)}$ are conditionally i.i.d., and hence exchangeable, under $H_0$.

-However, for this method to be powerful, $S(X)$ must be information-theoretically ``compact" (in the sense that it does not contain too much information about $X$), otherwise conditioning on it will force all the sampled copies to be so similar to $X$ that the p-value \eqref{eq: pval} has little or no power under the alternative (with the extreme worst case being $S(X)=X$).
-Unfortunately, for all but the absolute simplest models, there do not exist any such ``compact" sufficient statistics; see \cite{acss} for examples where this issue arises, which include logistic regression, curved exponential families (even as simple as two independent Gaussians with equal means and unequal variances), heavy-tailed distributions, and latent variable models.
+However, for this method to be powerful, $S(X)$ should not contain too much information about $X$, otherwise conditioning on it will force all the sampled copies to be so similar to $X$ that the p-value \eqref{eq: pval} has little or no power under the alternative (with the extreme worst case being $S(X)=X$).
+Unfortunately, in many cases there does not exist any such sufficient statistic; see \cite{acss} for examples where this issue arises, which include logistic regression, curved exponential families (even as simple as two independent Gaussians with equal means and unequal variances), heavy-tailed distributions, and latent variable models.